 - 1) Scouts must be 13 years old or older - 2) Scouts must be 14 years old or older - 3) The open climb at the wall is open to Scouts and adults who are interested in climbing.
 Due to the heavy demand at the wall, Scouts have priority climb privileges over Scouters.
 Climbing Director may set appointments for Scouts to use the wall if the program schedule permits. - 4) There is an additional \$50 fee for participation in this program.
-Signed parental permission and White Water Tubing Waiver required. - 5) Wearing long pants and long sleeved shirt is recommended. - 6) Do not bring personal bikes or climbing gear to the challenge area.
+Signed parental permission and White Water Tubing Waiver required.
+Must be a blue swimmer. - 5) Wearing long pants and long sleeved shirt is recommended. - 6) Do not bring personal bikes or climbing gear to the challenge area. - 7) This activity qualifies for the All Camp Challenge. - 8) Program time may be adjusted due to staff availability. - 9) Some time in afternoon or evening will be needed to complete the badge requirements.